 There have been many studies that indicate that these days; the average adult will change careers between 4 and 7 times in their life.
-Now Forbes magazine is speculating that for millennial workers, the number could rise to between 15 and 20 jobs or more.
+For millennial workers, the number could rise to between 15 and 20 jobs or more.

 More jobs and more career changes

 This means that we are all likely to have a few more job changes in our future – no matter our age!
 The way you change careers and the strategies you need to focus on change throughout your lifetime – what worked at 20 may not work at 55.

 Here are some tips on how to change careers throughout the years – in the most effective, efficient way.